poltriquell/MyBits_Web_Project/README.md

-# MapYou_Web_Project
+# MyBits_Web_Project
-This project contains the backend for the MapYou App that was used in the Computer Science Engineering at Universitat de Lleida (UdL).
+This project contains the backend for the MyBits App that was used in the Computer Science Engineering at Universitat de Lleida (UdL).

 ## Built With